Key takeaways:

 IoT connectivity devices

 A separate group of IoT devices act like gateways or routers, serving as intermediaries between sensors and the internet.
-IoT connectivity devices can receive data from sensors using Bluetooth or specific 4G and IoT-oriented protocols that help to connect nodes to the internet, including LoRaWAN® and Sigfox.
+IoT connectivity devices can receive data from sensors using Bluetooth or specific 4G and IoT connectivity protocols that help to connect nodes to the internet, including LoRaWAN (Long Range Wide Area Network) and Sigfox.

 Gateway devices collect data from sensors, pack that data, sometimes preprocess it, and send it to a web server where it’s processed.
+Collaborating with an experienced IoT development company can further enhance the efficiency and reliability of these processes.
+This collaboration can also enable predictive maintenance and anomaly detection in IoT systems through machine learning algorithms.
 This processing might result in:

 As one connectivity device can communicate with thousands of nodes, connectivity device manufacturers try to make these devices adaptive, autonomous, and reliable.
 Such a device might be equipped with a SIM card or have an Ethernet or Wi-Fi internet connection.

-Also, such a device has more computing power than a sensor and can be remotely managed via the internet.
+Also, such a device has more computing power than a sensor and lets you manage devices remotely via the internet, which is crucial for efficient remote management of IoT devices.
+Remote IoT device control allows the system administrators to update configurations, monitor status, and troubleshoot issues without needing to access the device physically.
 The availability of these capabilities impacts the cost, as a rule making a connectivity device more expensive than a sensor.

 Recent innovations for improved IoT use